 DIG THIS

-Pothos, also known as Epipremnum aureum, is one of the few plants that can grow in water forever.
+Pothos (Epipremnum aureum) is one of the few plants that can grow in water forever.

 Just pop a cutting in a vase, and it will thrive without soil!
 Or use this method to easily propagate.
 Wait until the cutting grows roots in the water then plant it in soil.